MicrosoftDocs/architecture-center/docs/guide/sap/sap-netweaver-content.md

 ## DR considerations

 Every tier in the SAP application stack uses a different approach to provide DR protection.
-For DR strategies and implementation details, refer to these 2 articles: [Disaster recovery overview and infrastructure guidelines for SAP workload](/azure/sap/workloads/disaster-recovery-overview-guide) and [Disaster recovery guidelines for SAP application](/azure/sap/workloads/disaster-recovery-sap-guide?tabs=linux).
+For DR strategies and implementation details, see [Disaster recovery overview and infrastructure guidelines for SAP workload](/azure/sap/workloads/disaster-recovery-overview-guide) and [Disaster recovery guidelines for SAP application](/azure/sap/workloads/disaster-recovery-sap-guide?tabs=linux).

 > [!NOTE]
-> If there's a regional disaster that causes a mass failover event for many Azure customers in one region, the target region's [resource capacity](/azure/site-recovery/azure-to-azure-common-questions#capacity) isn't guaranteed.
+> If there's a regional disaster that causes a large failover event for many Azure customers in one region, the target region's [resource capacity](/azure/site-recovery/azure-to-azure-common-questions#capacity) isn't guaranteed.
 Like all Azure services, Site Recovery continues to add features and capabilities.
 For the latest information about Azure-to-Azure replication, see the [support matrix](/azure/site-recovery/azure-to-azure-support-matrix).

 ## Management and operations considerations

 To help keep your system running in production, consider the following points.

-### Azure Center for SAP Solutions
+### Azure Center for SAP solutions

-Azure Center for SAP Solutions is an end-to-end solution that enables you to create and run SAP systems as a unified workload on Azure and provides a more seamless foundation for innovation.
-Also, Azure Center for SAP Solutions guided deployment experience takes care of creating the necessary compute, storage and networking components needed to run your SAP system.
-It then helps automate the installation of the SAP software according to Microsoft best practices.You can take advantage of the management capabilities for both new and existing Azure-based SAP systems.
-Refer to [Azure Center for SAP Solutions](/azure/sap/center-sap-solutions/overview) for more details.
+Azure Center for SAP solutions is an end-to-end solution that enables you to create and run SAP systems as a unified workload on Azure and provides a more seamless foundation for innovation.
+Also, the Azure Center for SAP solutions guided deployment experience creates the necessary compute, storage, and networking components that you need to run your SAP system.
+It then helps you automate the installation of SAP software according to Microsoft best practices.You can take advantage of the management capabilities for both new and existing Azure-based SAP systems.
+For more information, see [Azure Center for SAP solutions](/azure/sap/center-sap-solutions/overview).

 If you need more control over maintenance events or hardware isolation, for either performance or compliance, consider deploying your VMs on [dedicated hosts](/azure/virtual-machines/dedicated-hosts).